 A custodial wallet is a wallet hosted by a virtual asset service provider (VASP) like Binance or Coinbase.
 The VASP owns the private key to the wallet and holds the virtual assets in custody.

 KYC is the process of one VASP identifying their customer and verifying their details to comply with global regulations before allowing them to utilize their platform.
 Travel Rule takes it a step further–requiring two VASPs that have already KYC’d their customers to exchange and store customer PII on transactions over a certain threshold.

 It is imperative to identify the wallet type (custodial or non-custodial) and the beneficial owner of a crypto wallet during Travel Rule transactions.
 Different rules will apply depending upon the findings.
 Learn more on our Regulations page.

-The FATF and local regulators have generally focused on enforcing AML/CFT controls on transactions that involve intermediaries, such as VASPs or other obliged entities.
-Thus, crypto transfers between unhosted wallets, so-called peer-to-peer transactions, are not explicitly covered by AML/CFT rules.
+The FATF and local regulators have generally focused on enforcing AML/CTF controls on transactions that involve intermediaries, such as VASPs or other obliged entities.
+Thus, crypto transfers between unhosted wallets, so-called peer-to-peer transactions, are not explicitly covered by AML/CTF rules.